Phenomenological refinement of $p$-$d$ elastic scattering descriptions towards the 3NF study in nuclei via the ($p,pd$)

 \section{Summary}

-A phenomenological approach has been developed to effectively incorporate 3NF contributions into $p$-$d$ elastic scattering, in which matrix elements of the 3N effective interactions are introduced as corrections to the 2N effective interactions.
+A phenomenological approach has been developed to quantitatively improve the $p$-$d$ elastic scattering cross section, in which additional matrix elements that serve as corrections to the 2N effective interactions are introduced.
 The matrix elements were represented by a superposition of Legendre polynomials with adjustable parameters.
-We have performed the parameter search so that the theoretical calculation reproduces the measured differential cross sections of the $p$-$d$ elastic scattering at six incident energies between $100$~MeV and $250$~MeV, and found the parameters with relatively smooth energy dependence.
+We performed the parameter search so that the theoretical calculation reproduces the measured differential cross sections of the $p$-$d$ elastic scattering at eight incident energies between $100$~MeV and $250$~MeV, and found the parameters with relatively smooth energy dependence.
 The energy dependence was well approximated by quadratic functions, and the numerical results obtained using the parameter values estimated from the functional forms also showed good agreement with the experimental data.
-It was found that the approximated energy dependence is effective at energies that were not considered in the parameter searching procedure.
+It was found that the approximated energy dependence is effective at energies that were not considered in the parameter-search procedure.
 These findings demonstrate that the phenomenological approach proposed in this study works well.

-To investigate the 3NF contribution in nuclei, the Franey-Love 2N effective interaction needs to be replaced with a density-dependent 2N interaction that incorporates 3NF effects in finite nuclei.
-In such calculations, the contribution from $\tilde{t}_\textrm{3N}$ should be retained, as it corresponds to $p$-$d$ scattering in free space, that is, in the zero-density limit.
-Therefore, the parametrization of $\tilde{t}_\textrm{3N}$ presented in this paper should be regarded as a necessary step in laying the groundwork for 3NF studies in nuclei via ($p,pd$) reactions.
+To investigate the 3NF contribution inside nuclei, the 2N effective interaction in free space needs to be replaced with a density-dependent 2N interaction that incorporates 3NF effects in finite nuclei.
+In such calculations, the contribution from $\tilde{t}_\textrm{res}$ should be retained, as it corresponds to $p$-$d$ scattering in free space, that is, in the zero-density limit.
+Therefore, the parameterization of $\tilde{t}_\textrm{res}$ presented in this paper should be regarded as a necessary step in laying the groundwork for 3NF studies in nuclei via ($p,pd$) reactions.